meltano/meltano/docs/src/tutorials/salesforce-and-postgres.md

 Let's install `tap-salesforce` by clicking on the `Install` button inside its card.

-On the configuration modal we want to enter your username and password, the Security Token Salesforce extractor will use to connect to Salesforce, and the Start Date we want the extracted data set to start from.
+On the configuration modal enter your username and password, the Security Token Salesforce extractor will use to connect to Salesforce, and the Start Date you want the extracted data set to start from.

 ![Screenshot of Salesforce Extractor Configuration](/images/salesforce-tutorial/02-salesforce-configuration.png)